appuio/docs/services/api/30_ci_pipeline.rst

 After this build successfully finishes for the first time, APPUiO will be ready to process our S2I builds using the api-builder image.
 To create a new deployment config that we can later extend to our needs, we can now simply use the following command:

-``oc new-app api-builder~https://github.com/appuio/shop-example-api --name=api``
+``oc new-app api-builder~https://github.com/appuio/shop-example-api --name=api-staging``

 This will have created a new (default) DeploymentConfig and related objects for our api-staging environment, all of which we will build upon in the coming sections.

+.. admonition:: Relevant Readings/Resources
+    :class: note

+    #. `Creating new applications [OpenShift Docs] <https://docs.openshift.com/container-platform/3.4/dev_guide/application_lifecycle/new_app.html>`_

 Extending the DeploymentConfig
 -----------------------------

-The Build- and DeploymentConfigs that OpenShift generated using the oc new-build and oc new-app commands are generally very adequate, but will need to be customized to fit our use case.
+The Build- and DeploymentConfigs that OpenShift generated using the ``oc new-build`` and ``oc new-app`` commands are generally quite adequate, but will need to be customized to fit our use case.

 Resource quota
 ^^^^^^^^^^^^^

 Using the configuration files that APPUiO has created for us, the builds for this specific service would most certainly fail.
-This is due to the fact that the JVM of the SBT build tool will need at least 1GB RAM to successfully complete (and is configured to request as much), while an S2I build pod will only get 0.5GB in the default configuration.
+This is due to the fact that the JVM of the SBT build tool will need at least 1GB RAM to successfully complete (and is configured to request as much), while an S2I build pod will only get 0.5GB per default.

-To get the S2I builds to work successfully, all we have to do is update the resource quota for the api **BuildConfig**.
+To get the S2I builds to work successfully, all we have to do is update the resource quota in the **BuildConfig**.
 This can easily be done by modifying the BuildConfig as follows:

 .. code-block:: yaml
-    :emphasize-lines: 8-
+    :emphasize-lines: 4, 8-

     apiVersion: v1
     kind: BuildConfig
     metadata:
-      name: api
+      name: api-staging
       ...
     spec:
       ...